h-eugene/Obsidian/Change of Basis. Matrix Inverses..md

 >[!abstract] Right inverse
 >Consider an $m\times n$ matrix $A$ and $n\times m$ matrix $C$.
 >If $AC = I$, then we say $C$ is the **right inverse** of $A$.

+[^1]: Matrix that converts coordinates from one basis to another